MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nc-wdbgexts-pwindbg_check_version.md

 ---
 UID: NC:wdbgexts.PWINDBG_CHECK_VERSION
 title: PWINDBG_CHECK_VERSION (wdbgexts.h)
-description: The PWINDBG_CHECK_VERSION (CheckVersion) callback function verifies that the extension module version matches the debugger version, and outputs an warning message if there is a mismatch.
+description: The PWINDBG_CHECK_VERSION (CheckVersion) callback function verifies that the extension module version matches the debugger version, and outputs a warning message if there is a mismatch.
 old-location: debugger\checkversion.htm
 tech.root: debugger
 ms.date: 05/03/2018